 Smuggling of values.
 The sad fate of artifacts

 Under the guise of ideology, IG fighters not only defiantly destroy cultural heritage sites, but also steal artifacts with a view to their subsequent smuggling and sale on the black market to private collections - including the United States and Europe.
 According to the Syrian authorities, militants stole 527 artifacts that Syria has lost only from a national museum in the city of Rakka — the criminals took cultural property out of the country.
 Moreover, according to the director of historical museums and cultural heritage of Syria, Maamun Abdel-Karim, the abduction of historical treasures in the country began long before the activation of the “Islamic state” - representatives of other armed groups belonging to the so-called “opposition” opposing President Bashar al-Assad.
 The director of museums believes that the kidnapping of historical valuables is coordinated by international criminal communities with which militants work closely, as well as by Syrian criminals.
 Smuggling routes have long been established and value thefts are carried out everywhere where the central Syrian government is weak or the administration of the IG and other formations of the radical opposition operates.
 Western media have repeatedly reported that the militants of the IS expelled from Palmyra, Nineveh and other Syrian and Iraqi ancient cities historical artifacts, which are then sold in the United States, Britain and other Western countries.
 Only in the United States were sold artifacts worth at least 1,5 million. dollars.
 According to the New-York Times, the total income of the "Islamic State" from the sale of captured historical artifacts reaches hundreds of millions of US dollars.
 Smugglers offer everyone to purchase historical artifacts on one of the Internet sites specializing in the trade of valuables.
 It may seem to an uninformed person that exporting Syrian and Iraqi artifacts to Europe or the United States is still better than simply turning them into dust as a result of explosions and shelling from artillery shells.
 But professionals - historians subject this rather widespread position to reasoned criticism.
 Thus, according to historian Viktor Solkin, a clear distinction should be made between the export of values in the 19th and the first half of the 20th centuries, which was carried out by English, French, German, American researchers, and the current situation.
 Back then, historians and archaeologists did not just export valuable artifacts to Europe, but fixed them in context, describe them, place them either in state museums or in private, but well-known collections.
 But now the situation is radically different, says Victor Solkin: “what is happening now is not just valuables sold to Europe, but it’s a sawn-off head of the statue, a cut fragment of a cuneiform text, that is, all this is not only without context, but also passed through the hands of the vandals.
 And, getting into private collections, these things — naturally, obviously illegal ones — will never be able to participate in exhibitions, they cannot be published, because after that a trial will begin in the same States.
 All of this has been irretrievably lost from the cultural context ... "(Quoted from. by: Smirnitsky, I. A scientist about destruction by ISIL fighters of monuments in Mosul: “The whole professional community is absolutely morally paralyzed” // http://www.mk.ru/culture/2015/02/27/uchenyy-o-razrushenii-boevikami-igil-pamyatnikov-v -mosule-vsyo-professionalnoe-soobshhestvo-absolyutno-moralno-paralizovano.html).
-The war does not even allow creating a complete list of damaged, destroyed or stolen historical and cultural monuments and historical artifacts, which causes irreparable damage to the world cultural heritage.

 It should not be forgotten that those world forces that are interested in the constant destabilization of the situation in the Middle East are very beneficial not only to support the flames of civil wars and conflicts in Syria and Iraq, but also to destroy the infrastructure of these countries, which creates the preconditions for their economic and cultural development.
 Monuments of history and culture are the second after oil (and the first can be real for humanity, for the world as a whole) the wealth of the countries of the Middle East.
 Its destruction will entail not only a cultural catastrophe, but also a huge economic and political damage.